 - Failure to feed, temporary blindness, and occasionally wholly blind and dying of starvation.

 - Increase the incidence of accidents on your farm.

 - Increase the accident with the herd.

 Moraxella bovis is the only commonly recognized cause of Infectious bovine keratoconjunctivitis.
 Other organisms cause Pinkeye in cattle, either alone or in conjunction with Mycoplasma bovis and Neisseria spp.
 Infection with Infectious bovine rhinotracheitis or other microbes may increase the severity of infection with M bovis.

 Transmission of IBK

-Domestic flies Musca domestica and M autumnalis have usually transmitted this infection, and conjunctiva is the portal of infection.
-Persistence of the disease from year to year is through infected animals that act as carriers.
+Domestic flies Musca domestica and M autumnalis have usually transmitted this infection, and the conjunctiva is the portal of infection.
+The persistence of the disease from year to year is through infected animals that act as carriers.

 Clinical Signs of Infectious Bovine Keratoconjunctivitis (IBK)